craig8196/hashmap/README.md

 * Each block has array of hashes where 6 bits of hash, 1 bit for head/link, or EMPTY are stored.
 * Each block has array of leaps where 8 bits are used to describe linked list.
-* Each block has a entry to store keys/values.
+* Each block has array to store values.

 ### First Step
 Compute the hash of the key and create index.